 In obedience to the Holy Scriptures, all who profess faith in the Lord Jesus Christ, as well as their children, are to be baptized.
 While this baptism identifies the baptized as disciples of Christ, it does not guarantee that the baptized are regenerate.
 However, it is a sign and seal of God’s true love, mercy, and promised covenantal faithfulness to be the God of both Christian parents and their children.
 Parents of baptized children are encouraged to bring up their young ones in the tender nurture and disciplined training of the Lord, teaching them God’s character, His commandments, His testimonies, and His statutes, and by active faith expectantly trusting that they will indeed be born of the Spirit and appropriate for themselves, by faith, the reality of God’s baptismal promises, at a time appointed by God.

-All who are baptized, including our baptized children, are encouraged to join in partaking of the Lord’s Table to remember the finished work of the Lord Jesus Christ and to proclaim, through His death, His certain victory over the world, flesh, and devil.
-While the elements of this holy meal do not undergo any change, physical or spiritual, we affirm that Jesus is truly present with us by His Spirit as we celebrate at His Table.
+All who are baptized, including our baptized children, are encouraged to join in partaking of the Lord’s Supper to remember the finished work of the Lord Jesus Christ and to proclaim, through His death, His certain victory over the world, flesh, and devil.
+Although the elements of this holy meal do not undergo any physical or spiritual transformation, we affirm that Jesus is truly present with us by His Spirit as we celebrate at His Table.
 Thus the Lord’s Table becomes a true means of spiritual grace and nourishment to all who partake in sincere childlike faith toward God.
 We find that weekly participation/partaking of the Lord’s Supper with consecration and joy, far from yielding passivity and presumption, actually strengthens and nurtures our and our children to persevere and grow in faith toward Christ.
 All who participate in the Lord’s Supper are encouraged to remember that through Christ’s work on our behalf we are brought into union with the Triune God, and also brought into communion with one another.
 The message of the Table is one of peace with God through Christ and peace/unity among the body of Christ through the Spirit, and through it we are strengthened to go into the world laboring in faith and hope.